pFindStudio/pDeep/pDeep2/README.md

 -e 0.3 (or --nce 0.3) means normalized collision energy is 30%;

--i Lumos (or --instrument Lumos) means the instrument, pDeep recently supports QE, Lumos, Velos, and Elite.
+-i Lumos (or --instrument Lumos) means the instrument is Lumos, pDeep recently supports QE, Lumos, Velos, and Elite.

 ## Train